ssmhyldz/film-website-project/README.md

 FEATURED PROJECT
 <br>
-ı had created to film website with html and css.
+ı had created to film website with html,css and javascript.
 <br>
 The website features both dark mode and light mode options.
 <br>